Artsmark Round Two!

-It has taken two whole years of planning and hard work, but we have finally achieved the Artsmark Silver Award!
-We are so proud of our fabulous team of staff and children who have shown an external assessing body just how amazing we are at Leyland Methodist Schools at celebrating the Arts.
-Here are some of the things that Arts Council England have had to save about us:
+Here we go again!
+After enjoying our Artsmark Silver Award status for the last two years, the time has come to begin the process of planning and striving for excellence within the Arts Curriculum at Leyland Methodist Schools all over again.
+In order to achieve the silver award last time, our fabulous team of staff and children had to show an external assessing body just how amazing we are at Leyland Methodist Schools at celebrating the Arts.
+Here are some of the things that Arts Council England had to say about us then:

 "You have clearly demonstrated that you value each arts subject; that all teaching staff understand the ambitions and are engaged in developing them; and that you have clear schemes of work and programmes of study to show an increase of knowledge, skills and understanding for arts and cultural subjects, across all phases".